High-Precision Measurement of D($\gamma$, $n$)$p$ Photodisintegration Reaction and Implications for Big-Bang Nucleosynthesis

 Where $D^{E_\mathrm{max}}$ is the normalized, $\int^{E_\mathrm{max}}_{S_n} D^{E_\mathrm{max}} dE_\gamma$=1, energy distribution of the $\gamma$-ray beam obtained using the method described in Ref.~\cite{liu24}.
 Here, $\sigma(E_\gamma)$ represents the true monochromatic photoneutron cross section as a function of energy $E_\gamma$. $N_n$ is the number of photoneutrons detected by the FED, and $N_\gamma$ is the number of $\gamma$ photons incident on the target. $\epsilon_n$ is the average detector efficiency determined using the Ring-Ratio (\textit{RR}) technique~\cite{hao20,hao25}. $N_T$ is the number of target nuclei per unit area. $\xi$=$(1 - e^{-\mu t}) / (\mu t)$ is a correction factor for a thick target, where $\mu$ is the mass attenuation coefficient, and $t$ is the target thickness. $g$ is the fraction of the $\gamma$-ray flux above the neutron separation energy of $S_n$=2.2246 MeV~\cite{ame20}.
 Here, we define a weighted average $\gamma$-ray beam energy ($E_\gamma^\mathrm{WA}$) as follows:

 In fact, the quasi-monochromatic cross section $\sigma_\mathrm{exp}^{E_\mathrm{max}}$ introduced above is a folded or convoluted cross section over the whole energy range of the incident $\gamma$-ray beam, which is defined here as $\sigma^\mathrm{f}$ (also in Ref.~\cite{ren18}).
 The uncertainties in $\sigma^\mathrm{f}$ consist mainly of statistical, systematic and methodological ones.
 Thereinto, statistical uncertainties $\Delta\sigma_\mathrm{stat}$ are within 0.5–1.6\% for most data points, with only two data points closest to the neutron threshold having larger statistical uncertainties of 3.6\% and 10\%, respectively.
 The systematic uncertainty $\Delta\sigma_\mathrm{sys}$ is mainly attributed to the following two factors~\cite{hao25_1,hao25}: 1) the FED efficiency ($\approx$3.0\%); 2) the reconstructed incident $\gamma$-ray energy spectrum owing to the copper attenuator and the detection efficiency of LaBr$_3$ ($\approx$2.0\%).
 The total systematic uncertainty is estimated to be approximately 3.6\%.
 Furthermore, the methodological uncertainty $\Delta\sigma_\mathrm{meth}$~\cite{haoPRL_sub} in the neutron extraction and $\gamma$ spectral unfolding procedure is estimated to be 1.6--1.9\%.
 For the total uncertainty, we have assumed that all the uncertainties estimated above are independent, and thus they were added quadratically.
-Table~\ref{tab:Xcross} lists the folded photoneutron cross sections and their uncertainties.
+The folded photoneutron data are listed in the Supplemental Material~\cite{supp}.

 The cross sections available for the D($\gamma$,\,$n$)$p$ photodisintegration can be well described by a phenomenological expression~\cite{BOOK}, {\it i.e.},

 with a parameterized Legendre polynomial coefficient